epologee/Project-Template-iOS/README.md

 When all this is done, run 'pod install' or 'pod update' and your integration testing is ready to go.
 I have a [Stack Overflow question](http://stackoverflow.com/q/14651166/432782) going to get to the bottom of automating this, but for now a little handiwork is involved.

+##Core Data support with mogenerator
+Apple's original implementation of the Core Data stack served fine for example projects, tutorials and the likes, but in my opinion the app delegate is not the place to contain this much knowledge about Core Data.
+If you enable Core Data when creating projects with this template, you'll get one `__CoreDataProxy` class that extends the `AbstractCoreDataProxy` class from the [TwelveTwentyToolkit/CoreData framework](https://github.com/TwelveTwenty/TwelveTwentyToolkit-ObjC/tree/master/TwelveTwentyToolkit/CoreData).
+It also adds a `generate_classes.sh` shell script to the project's root folder, that uses [mogenerator](http://rentzsch.github.com/mogenerator) to generate your Core Data entity classes.
+Call this from the terminal after you add a few entities with the Core Data model tool:

+    sh generate_classes.sh